 - a.
 It is the student's responsibility to ensure that they have done their best to format the document correctly and eliminate all grammar mistakes before sending it to the editor.
 It must be in Turabian format established by GRACE.
 The project will be formatted with sufficient margin space suitable for binding (at least 1.5" on the binding edge and 1" on all other margins). - b.
-The student will send the document to the GRACE-approved, third-party editor who will ensure that the document is in correct Turabian format.
-This can be on a thumb/flash drive or by attachment.
-Students may choose another non-GRACE-approved editor with the understanding that if any major corrections are discovered by the Academic Affairs Editor (AAE), the project will be returned to the student for revision. - c.
 The student is responsible for paying their editor.
 The amount charged is an agreement between the student and the editor and does not involve Grace Faculty or Staff.
-Cost may vary depending on length and the inclusion of charts and tables, and any other special appendices. - d.
-The student will then send a soft copy (attachment or on a thumb/flash drive) to the AAE for its final review.
-The AAE will make any minor corrections as needed, but not major changes.
-In those cases, the AAE will send the project back to the student for revision.
-An example may include page numbering sequence and location, consistent footnote errors, block quoting, etc. All of these and others should be already formatted by the student.
+Cost may vary depending on length and the inclusion of charts and tables, and any other special appendices.